How to become a member of Shidokan ?

 Can I borrow equipment?

 • A limited number of sets of armour (bogu) are owned by the club.
-They are available for members to use at no extra charge.
-The club has limited numer of shinai (bamboo swords) or bokken (wooden swords) for loan.
+They are available for loan to our members for a small fee.
+Each student is expected to have their own shinai and/or bokuto.

 What is a beginner class like?